LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/functions/why-create-functions.rst

 Functions Enable Code Sharing
 -----------------------------

-.. todo:: add reference to modules chapter
+Encapsulating behavior within a function makes it easy to reuse that code within a program, but is also allows you to share that behavior across files and even different projects.
+This becomes critically important when you start working on bigger programs that consist of a large number of files.

-As you will soon learn, encapsulating behavior within a function makes it easy for you to share that behavior across files and even projects.
-This becomes a critically important feature when working on large programs that consist of large numbers of files, as all professional developers do regularly.
+You will explore this idea in the :ref:`Modules chapter <modules-index>`.

 Functions Save Millions of Lives Every Day
 ------------------------------------------